 The technology also enables geo-fencing, a virtual fence created by GPS or radio signals to define geographic boundaries.
 This technology combines awareness of the user's current location with awareness of the user's proximity to other locations of interest.

-The Department of Historic Resources is planning to use beacon technology to push historical marker content out to passing smartphones so that people don't have to pull off the highway to learn more.
+The Department of Historic Resources uses beacon technology to push historical marker content out to passing smartphones so that people don't have to pull off the highway to learn more.